 Occasionally, I'll find myself partway into a project before I step back and consider what the real goals are and what I'm really trying to accomplish.
 However, when I think about my work in connection with the fundamentals of project management, I am always more successful.
-This guest post from Don Kim is great reminder about project management basics, and reminds us to keep in mind the questions we should ask when taking on a new project.
+This post is a great reminder about project management basics and reminds us to keep in mind the questions we should ask when taking on a new project.

 When your project starts to get complicated it's time go to back to the fundamentals.
 With all the methods, practices, principles, tool and techniques out there at the disposal of the project manager, you can often forget the fundamental principles of project management.

 No better way than to stick to the infamous 5 W's.
 As Wikipedia states:

 The Five Ws, Five Ws and one H, or the Six Ws are questions whose answers are considered basic in information-gathering.
 They are often mentioned in journalism (cf. news style), research, and police investigations.
 They constitute a formula for getting the complete story on a subject.
 According to the principle of the Five Ws, a report can only be considered complete if it answers these questions starting with an interrogative word:

 Some authors add a sixth question, "how", to the list, though "how" can also be covered by "what", "where", or "when":

 It's the kind of inquiry that is taught to children when they're about to embark on a writing assignment and much like children, we must demonstrate the same kind of dogged persistence and determination that they often exhibit when they are trying to learn something new.